The largest medieval festival in France in the UNESCO city of Provins

 Throughout the weekend, falconry shows, equestrian jousting, combat demonstrations, and street entertainment take place in various locations within the city.
 Children can try their hand at medieval games — skittles, ring toss, wooden swords — and participate in creative workshops.
 Over 70 vendors and artisans offer jewelry, pottery, costumes, decorative weapons, and medieval culinary specialties in the festival's taverns and stalls.

-On Saturday, festivities will continue until midnight with the traditional medieval ball and the grand medieval concert in the Place du Châtel.
-On Sunday, the highlight of the show will be the grand costumed parade bringing together over 700 participants — French and European historical reenactment groups, knights, ladies, merchants, and fantastic creatures — in a 1.5 km procession through the upper city.
+On Saturday, the official inauguration is scheduled for 11 AM.
+Festivities will continue until midnight with the traditional medieval ball at 5:30 PM on Place du Châtel, followed at 8:30 PM by the grand medieval concert.
+On Sunday, the highlight of the show will be the grand costumed parade at 4 PM, gathering over 700 participants — French and European historical re-enactment groups, knights, ladies, merchants, and fantastic creatures — in a 1.5 km procession through the upper city.

-By train: Provins station (Transilien line P from Paris-Est, 1h20).
-The station is a 15-minute walk from the medieval city.
+By train: Transilien line P from Paris Gare de l'Est, direction Provins (approx. 1h20).
+Provins train station is a 15-minute walk from the medieval city.
+Pass Navigo fare or single ticket (2.50 €).

-Provins Town Hall — Cultural Affairs Department
+Mairie de Provins — Cultural Affairs Department

 Hôtel de Ville — CS 60405, 77487 Provins CEDEX

-Tel: 01 64 00 39 39
+Tel.: 01 64 00 39 39

-Provins Tourisme: 01 64 60 26 25 — [email protected]
+Provins Tourisme (groups and stay information): 01 64 60 26 25 — [email protected]

 No photo yet.
 Share yours!